 PAH disease progression

-PAH is a rare and progressive disease1 of the lungs that primarily affects small pulmonary arterioles.2 Normally, pulmonary circulation is a low-pressure, high-flow system, but progressive remodeling and the obliteration of the pulmonary arterioles cause rising pressures in the lungs.3 Although the heart may adapt at first, these rising pulmonary pressures eventually lead to RV dysfunction, heart failure, and death.3-5
+Pulmonary arterial hypertension (PAH) is a rare and progressive disease that primarily affects the lung vasculature and small pulmonary arterioles.1,2 Normal pulmonary circulation occurs through a low-pressure, high-flow system that includes the lungs and heart.2 In PAH, progressive remodeling and the obliteration of the pulmonary arterioles cause increased pressures in the lungs.2 Although at first the heart adapts to pressure changes, the rising pulmonary pressures eventually lead to right heart ventricular dysfunction, heart failure, and death.3-5

 RV dysfunction in PAH

-Although PAH is a disease of the lungs, it severely affects the heart, ultimately leading to right heart failure.2,6
+Although PAH is a disease of the lungs, it severely affects the right side of the heart―both anatomically and functionally―ultimately leading to right heart failure.2,5

-- Right heart failure is the primary cause of death in patients with PAH
+- The progression ultimately leads to right heart failure, the primary cause of death in PAH1,2,8

 Apical 4-chamber view